meemo/flipnote-downloader/README.md

 **Warning: archive.org will most likely rate limit or even ban your IP from this without using proper delays and/or using a VPN.
 It is recommended to run this script in bursts over a long period of time, since the script will continue where you last finished downloading.**
 # Origin
-Project was inspired by https://github.com/Flipnote-Collective/flipnote-fetcher That project lacks a bulk downloading script, so I made one myself
+Project was inspired by https://github.com/Flipnote-Collective/flipnote-fetcher That project lacks a bulk downloading function, so I made one myself
-# Misc folder
-The misc folder contains the script I used to transfer my initial download that didn't preserve folder structure in to the proper structure.
 # Files.zip
 Files.zip contains an HTML file snapshot of the entire output of this script, created with Snap2HTML https://www.rlvision.com/snap2html/